G5unit/boobooksnmp2/README.md

 Boobooksnmp2 aims to provide a flexible interface to many tasks involved with SNMP.
-A fast loading application that can handle thousands of MIB files at a snap, be able to search for Objects by string, be able to provide bookmark functionality, and provide snmp functions such as get, walk, set.
+A fast loading application that can handle thousands of MIB files at a snap, be able to search for Objects by string, provide bookmark functionality, and provide snmp functions such as get, walk, set.